sksite05/Drone-Swarm/README.md

 ## Current Progress
 - Test flights and calibration completed.
+- completed autonomous waypoint navigation using mission planner of individual drones.
 - Initial synchronization of two drones in progress.

 ## How to Use